-This place is a family farm with land dating back generations.
+This place is a family farm dating back generations.

 Stroll America’s Sweetest Downtown

-There are bookstores, toy shops, stores selling apparel, and plenty of options for gifts, arts, and crafts.
+There are bookstores, toy shops, clothing stores, and plenty of options for gifts, arts, and crafts.

 Don’t miss FH Gillingham & Sons, a classic Vermont general store in the heart of downtown.